-Only full-length bales shall be used at corners of load bearing walls, unless exceptions are designed by an engineer or architect licensed by the State to practice as such, and approved by the Building Official.
+Only full-length bales shall be used at corners of load bearing walls, unless exceptions are designed by an Arizona Registrant.

 Vertical #4 rebar pins, or an acceptable alternative, shall be located within 1 foot of all corners or door openings.